 What Kids Learn: How data can vary depending on where you live!
 For example, the tree mapping project will show which trees are native to various areas of the world.

-Zooniverse is another wonderful place to find a TONS of citizen science opportunities.
+Zooniverse is another wonderful place to find a TONS of citizen science opportunities for kids and families.
 Many of these focus on the topics of space, climate and nature.

 Space: Families can help classify galaxies using images from the Hubble Telescope that are shared at Galaxy Zoo.